SumanbayArea/CloverInterview/README.md

 # Clover Interview Project

-This is the Clover Interview project for [Your Name].
+This is the Clover Interview project for Suman.

 ## Overview

 The project is a Java-based automation project using TestNG, Maven, and Selenium.
-It includes test scenarios for [describe the purpose of the tests].
+It includes test scenario for Create a test framework using any language and tool(s) that does the following:
+1. Visit one or more search engine(s); i.e google, bing, yahoo, etc...
+2. Submit a search term
+3. On the results page, take the first returned item and assert it as the expected result.

 ## Prerequisites